platformsh/platformsh-docs/docs/src/dedicated-gen-3/_index.md

 ### Local mounts

 Because you get a redundant infrastructure, note that local mounts are local to each Virtual Machine.
 Since you can't know which VM is going to handle a specific request, you also don't have a guarantee regarding which local mount is going to be used.
-Whether you actually want to use a local mount or in fact need to set up a network storage mount depends on your specific use-case.
+Whether you actually want to use a local mount or in fact need to set up a [Network Storage mount](../add-services/network-storage.md) depends on your specific use-case.

 ## Storage